 Home > Website T&C's

-The term ‘Hexagon’ or ‘us’ or ‘our’ or ‘we’ refers to the owner of the website whose registered office is 90 Fortis Green, London N2 9EY.
+The term ‘Hexagon’ or ‘us’ or ‘our’ or ‘we’ refers to the owner of the website whose registered office is Hexagon Classics, 82-92 Great North Road, London, N2 0NL.
 The term ‘you’ refers to the user or viewer of our website.

 • Neither we nor any third parties provide any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of the information and materials found or offered on this website for any particular purpose.
 You acknowledge that such information and materials may contain inaccuracies or errors and we expressly exclude liability for any such inaccuracies or errors to the fullest extent permitted by law.